10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 Mukhi Line Verification

 The ten Mukhi lines must each run unbroken from the top hole (Brahma Sthana) to the bottom hole (Vishnu Sthana).
-No line should branch midway, merge with an adjacent line, or terminate before reaching the opposite pole.
+No line should branch midway, merge with an adjacent line, or stop before reaching the opposite pole.
 Count under good light with magnification: exactly ten distinct, continuous lines.
-The spacing between lines will be narrower than on lower-Mukhi beads (since ten lines share the same circumference that a 5 Mukhi divides among only five) — this is normal and expected.
+The spacing between lines will be narrower than on lower-Mukhi beads (since ten lines share the same circumference that a 5 Mukhi divides among only five), and this is normal and expected.

 Physical Tests